United Kingdom (Nottingham)

 What if buying and selling clothes was illegal?
 How about a world where synthetic dyes were banned?
 Or doing laundry felt like going down the pub?

-Why dream up these fictions?
-The newly imagined Worlds will contribute to post-growth fashion movement’s work to shift the industry towards a new way to live with clothes, that fully acknowledges the Earth’s capacity to support life.
+This is how imagined fictions can most powerfully contribute to the post-growth fashion movement’s shift towards wearing clothes that fully acknowledge the Earth’s capacity to support life.
 Dreaming is the first step towards doing.

-AtlasAction: Put on your imagining hat and submit a World, or find out more about joining Amy for a Fashion Fictions workshop.
+AtlasAction: Put on your imagining hat and use the guidelines to create and submit a world, or find out more about joining Amy for a Fashion Fictions workshop.

 Know of a project that’s transforming the fashion sector?
 Submit it here, and we’ll spread the joy by mapping it on the Atlas.